bg43179/bg43179.github.io/content/notes/javascript.md

 - Tracking (from whom the event came)
 - Filtering

-Utilizing bubbling to delegate event. `target` is used here to identify where the event was triggered.
+Utilizing bubbling to delegate events, ` target` is used to identify where the event was triggered.
-The benefit is we only have one event listener to track and it can potentailly increase the performance.
+The benefit is that we only have one event listener to track, which can potentially increase the performance.

 Note: `currentTarget` is where you bind the event listener